freeCodeCamp/freeCodeCamp/guide/english/algorithms/algorithm-performance/index.md

 ---

 ## Algorithm Performance
-To understand the performance of algorithms, first, we need to know the big-O notation.
+To understand the performance of algorithms, you first need to know the big-O notation.

 ### The Big-O Notation
 In mathematics, the big-O notation is a symbolism used to describe and compare the _limiting behavior_ of a function.

-A function's limiting behavior is how the function acts as it approaches a specific value (usual trends towards infinity).
+A function's limiting behavior is how the function acts as it approaches a specific value (usually trends towards infinity).

 In short, the big-O notation is used to describe the growth or decline of a function, usually with respect to another function.